tneotia/html-editor-enhanced/README.md

 Due to this package depending on a webview for rendering the HTML editor, there will be some general weirdness in how the editor behaves.
 Unfortunately, these are not things I can fix, they are inherent problems with how webviews function on Flutter.

 If you do find any issues, please report them in the Issues tab and I will see if a fix is possible, but if I close the issue it is likely due to the above fact.

+1. When switching between dark and light mode, a reload is required for the HTML editor to switch to the correct color scheme.
+You can implement this programmatically: `HtmlEditor.editorController.reload()`.
+This will reset the editor!
+You can save the current text, reload, and then set the text if you'd like to maintain the state.

 ## License